ercknz/MidStance-Gait-Analysis-Algorithms/README.md

 Subjects were asked to perfrom different motor taskes inclduing 2 min walking.
 Subjects walked in open indoor enviroments.
 The code pulls the gait data from a log file using unix timestamps.
-Then it segments the data (toe off to toe off).
+Then it segments the data (heel-strike to heel-strike) or (Mid-stance to mid-stance).
-Based on averaged step acceleration profiles, we determine velocities.
+Based on averaged step acceleration profiles, we determine speeds.

 Code was update into functions and classes for ease of use.
 Refer to ShimmerViconTestExample to see how functions can be used.